Quantitative Homogenization of Differential Forms: Introduction

-The main result of this article, Theorem~\ref{homogenizationtheorem} below, is to prove a quantitative homogenization theorem for differential forms, i.e a quantitative version of~\eqref{ehom.04} for differential forms.
-In our last main result, stated in Theorem~\ref{dualityprop} below, we prove that homogenization commutes with the natural duality structure of differential forms.
-This duality structure is behind certain exact formulas for the homogenized matrix which are known to hold in dimension~$d=2$ (see for instance~\cite[Chapter 1]{JKO}).
-We note that similar results were obtained independently by Serre ~\cite{serre2017periodic} in the case of periodic coefficients.
+This duality structure is behind certain exact formulas for the homogenized matrix which are known to hold in dimension~$d=2$ (see~\cite[Chapter 1]{JKO}).
+We note that similar results were obtained independently by Serre~\cite{serre2017periodic} in the case of periodic coefficients.

-Note that the system~\eqref{ehom.03}, under natural assumptions on the coefficient field $\a$, is elliptic but not uniformly elliptic (since the operator vanishes on every closed form).
-To our knowledge, the results in this paper are the first quantitative stochastic homogenization estimates for such degenerate elliptic systems.
-The proof of our main results are based on an adaptation of the theory of quantitative stochastic homogenization developed in~\cite{armstrong2017quantitative}.